Jython1415/alfred-archive-page/README.md

 - [x] Add status updates for when the content is copied to the clipboard
 - [x] Add configurable logging to the workflow
-- [ ] Add meaningful updates for possible error codes
+- [x] Add meaningful updates for possible error codes (not yet released)
 - [ ] Change the default behavior to make it optional to pass in a URL (see Wayback When for how this would work)

 ### Improvements Under Consideration